carbon-language/carbon-lang/docs/design/classes.md

 feature should also implement the interfaces for any tuples whose fields satisfy the criteria.

-It is an open question how define implementations for binary operators.
+It is an open question how to define implementations for binary operators.
 For example, if `i32` is comparable to `f64`, then `{.x = 3, .y = 2.72}` should be comparable to `{.x = 3.14, .y = 2}`.
 The trick is how to declare the criteria that "`T` is comparable to `U` if they have the same field names in the same